MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 ---
-title: "Overview of Windows Programming in C++" ms.date: "07/02/2019" ms.assetid: efc691d7-21f3-47ae-ae56-cab999ccf59d
+title: "Overview of Windows Programming in C++" ms.date: "07/28/2019" ms.assetid: efc691d7-21f3-47ae-ae56-cab999ccf59d
 ---
 # Overview of Windows Programming in C++

 There are several broad categories of Windows applications that you can create with C++.
 Each has its own programming model and set of Windows-specific libraries, but the C++ standard library and third-party C++ libraries can be used in any of them.

+This section discusses how to use Visual Studio and the MFC/ATL wrapper libraries to create Windows programs.
+For documentation on the Windows platform itself, see [Windows documentation](/windows/index).

 ## Command line (console) applications